 East Ridge

-Cornices strewed the ridgeline.
-So we moved to the south of the crest.
+Cornices strewing the ridgeline forced us to move to the south of the crest.
 It was surprising to see lots of bare ground there.
-After a quick traverse on exposed rocks, we went up short steep snow to reach the east summit.
+After a quick traverse on rocks, we climbed a short stretch of steep snow to the east summit.

 See more trip photos here.